lib-salt/Doosan-Pick-and-Place/README.md

 ### OnRobot RG6:
 - When powered on green light will display on the side and can acces web client using the grippers ip (192.168.1.1)
-- Make sure in the WebLogic tab the SPRING is running
+- Make sure in the WebLogic tab the 'spring_grip' is running

 ### Doosan M1013:
 - Using the teach pendent ensure that the safety zone is enabled and set correctly so it can't collide with the camera